 We have a lot of different kinds of relationships in our lives.
 Our relationship with ourselves is one of the most important, because we will have this relationship our whole lives.
 It can be helpful to work towards having a healthy, caring and compassionate relationship with ourselves.

 We also have relationships with friends, family, our community, people at school or work, and the land that we live on.
 Part of having a healthy relationship with ourselves is knowing what being in healthy relationships with others looks like.
-This includes being able to set healthy boundaries with the people in our lives as well as respect their boundaries.
+This includes being able to set healthy boundaries with the people in our lives as well as respecting their boundaries.

 Dating (romantic relationships, going out, or whatever you want to call it) can exist on a spectrum, from healthy to unhealthy and sometimes abusive.
 In a healthy dating relationship, all people have equal power and are involved in decision making.
-We also need mutual respect and trust to maintain healthy relationships with the people in our lives.
+We also need mutual respect and trust.
 If important things like respect and trust are missing, it may be an unhealthy relationship.
 If there is fear, threats and/or physical, sexual, financial, emotional/mental or spiritual abuse happening, then it often is an abusive relationship.

 To figure out where your relationship might fit into the spectrum, check out the “Relationship Spectrum” activity at loveisrespect.org.

 - Healthy Boundaries

 Setting emotional and physical boundaries with people in our lives is an important part of creating healthy relationships.
 Talking about boundaries allows people to be aware of each other’s needs and comfort levels.
 This sets up a foundation of respect so both people can feel safe and healthy in the relationship.

 - Feeling comfortable communicating about what you want and don’t want